AlaskaAirlines/WebCoreStyleSheets/README.md

 ## Sass support

-Orion Web Core Style Sheets consists of resources to be ingested a la carte.
+WCSS consists of resources to be ingested a la carte.
 For example, you wish to use `breakpoints.scss` on an individual component or bring into a global Sass catch-all file, you would use the following example.

 ```
 @import "@alaskaairux/orion-web-core-style-sheets/dist/breakpoints";